Nick Faldo: Amateur career

-Professional career 1977–1992
+Professional career

+European Tour

-Faldo's golf prowess was soon noticed in the United States, where he was given a golf scholarship to the University of Houston.
-He attended for ten weeks, but he felt the distraction of going to school hurt his golf game.
-After leaving the school, Faldo then turned professional in 1976 and joined the European Professional Golfers Association.
+After leaving the school, Faldo turned professional in 1976 and joined the European Professional Golfers Association.
 Faldo achieved instant European Tour successes, finishing eighth on the Order of Merit in 1977, and third in 1978; and winning a European Tour event in each of those seasons (in 1977, he became the then-youngest Ryder Cup player at the age of 20).
+As a rookie, Faldo won all three of his matches at the 1977 Ryder Cup including a win over Jack Nicklaus and an astonishing singles victory over Tom Watson, who had just won the 1977 Open Championship two months earlier.
 Faldo continued his European Tour successes in the early 1980s, winning two consecutive Sun Alliance PGA Championships in England, in 1980 and 1981.
 Faldo finished top of the Order of Merit in 1983, with five European Tour victories.

 In the mid-1980s, Faldo began rebuilding his swing under the tutelage of David Leadbetter, to reorder his game and become a regular contender in major championships (many contemporaries and commentators viewed his all-encompassing swing change as excessive, although later players have adopted similar strategies to varying degrees—most notably, Tiger Woods).
 Leadbetter felt that although Faldo's swing "looked beautiful," and had "marvelous rhythm," it "camouflaged a number of faults".
 After a series of setbacks, Faldo's efforts paid off in May 1987, when he won the Peugeot Spanish Open, his first European Tour victory since 1984 (Faldo later said the win was a "major turning point," which restored his confidence).